 Automate document assembly

-Document assembly tools have been around for years now.
+Legal document management tools have been around for years now.
 Using document templates, you’re able to automatically create frequently used legal documents and forms.
 So if your firm often uses the same format for a client intake letter, legal document such as a will or contract, or a pleading in a litigation matter, document automation will save countless hours of repetitive work.
 To automate document assembly, you can create forms for each type of document, and then use software that will auto-populate the template with the relevant data.

 When document templates are created using a stand-alone word processing program, the time needed to create frequently-used documents is reduced, but the user nevertheless has to locate and input relevant information into the applicable fields in the document.
 So while this type of document automation certainly reduces some of the time needed to create documents, it’s not the most efficient process and can sometimes result in errors.